agency-quill/agency/documentation/agency-web-basics.md

 The `WebAd` folder has all of the working files for web assets (i.e. web ads, graphics and landing pages).

-For more information on how the `WebAd` folder file hierarchy is structured, see the [Folder Structure](https://github.com/agency-quill/agency-project-files/blob/master/documentation/folder-structure.md) documentation.
+For more information on how the `WebAd` folder file hierarchies are structured, see the [Folder Structure](https://github.com/agency-quill/agency-project-files/blob/master/documentation/folder-structure.md) documentation.

 #### Resources
 `//qlnnas/pages/WebTeam/Resources`

+The `Resources` folder houses files that are used to build email and web assets.
+There are documents, fonts, images, scripts, styles, templates, etc..
+Most of the scripts and styles are moving to our [GitHub](https://github.com/agency-quill/agency-project-files) page, but there are still many useful files in the `Resources` folder.

 #### Archiving/restoring files
 We have a limited amount of server space so we need to periodically archive our files.

-Just wanted to give everyone a small update on the process for archiving/restoring old files.

-In an effort to ensure that we are all working from the correct files, we are going use the new process below.
+When we are bumping up against our data limit, we will archive folders in the `Email` and `WebAd` folders.
+We generally archive entire months or years.

+If you need access to an archived file you can request for it to be restored.
+Restored files are found in the `__UNARCHIVED_Folder` folders in the root of the `Email` an d `WebAd` folders.

+The file restoration/re-archiving process is:

-Check to ensure it is not already unarchived
+* Check the `__UNARCHIVED_Folder` to ensure it has not already been restored
-Archive request to Ben & Zibi
-Ben or Zibi will File moved to Unarchive Folder (File will be placed in \__UNARCHIVED_Folder) Designer makes updates
-Once complete the designer moves to Re-Archive folder (\__REARCHIVE_Folder) There are folders by year/month, please place in the appropriate folder.
-These will be pushed backed into the archives to overwrite the now obsolete files.
+* If not, send an email to Ben &amp; Zibi asking them to restore the email or web assets you need.
+Be sure to send the email or web request number of job you need restored.
+* The restored folder will be placed in the root of the `__UNARCHIVED_Folder` folder (e.g. `__UNARCHIVED_Folder/W14_05_374_HELP`)
+* Make any updates to the files in the `__UNARCHIVED_Folder`
+* If the file in question is repeatedly updated leave it in the `__UNARCHIVED_Folder` folder
+* The `__REARCHIVE_Folder` is in the root of the `__UNARCHIVED_Folder`.
+To re-archive the files, move the folder from the `__UNARCHIVED_Folder` folder to the proper folder within the `__REARCHIVE_Folder` (e.g. `__UNARCHIVED_Folder/__REARCHIVE_Folder/2014/05/W14_05_374_HELP`)

 ### Preview server
 `//qlnprteamsite1/QuillContent_Preview/Content/`